-Before applying all candidates should consider carefully whether their professional and personal circumstances will allow them to participate in an intensive, four to five-week international fellowship.
+Before applying all candidates should consider carefully whether their professional and personal circumstances will allow them to participate in an intensive, four- to five-week international fellowship.
 Beginning a few months prior to travel, Eisenhower Fellows must devote significant time to researching and preparing for their fellowship with an EF program team.
 All fellowship travel must take place within the calendar year of the fellowship for which Fellows are chosen.
-We do not permit deferrals to the following calendar year.
+Deferrals until the following year are not permitted.

 Successful candidates typically display the following characteristics in their applications: